lukehuang/finnmath/README.md

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
-* the Eclipse Foundation for the Eclipse IDE
+* JetBrains for IntelliJ IDEA Community Edition
 * Eric Obermühlner for big-math
 * Google for Guava and Error Prone
 * the Apache Software Foundation for Maven, Commons Lang, Commons Math and the Apache License